MikeLankamp/fpm/docs/index.md

 # fpm
 A C++ header-only fixed-point math library. "fpm" stands for "fixed-point math".

+It is designed to serve as a drop-in replacement for floating-point types and aims to provide as much of the standard library's functionality as possible with exclusively integers. `fpm` requires C++11 or higher.

 ## Usage
 `fpm` defines the `fpm::fixed` class, which is templated on the underlying integer type and the number of bits in the fraction:
 ```c++